rodrigoalvesvieira/old-blog/_posts/2012-02-09-to-i-for-instances-trueclass-falseclass.md

 {% endhighlight %}

 I think this explains why Ruby doesn't implement this method.
+If you have any additional info on this topic, please leave it in the comments!

 [Nathan Proença]: https://twitter.com/#!/_na2th